-A property tax appeal challenges the assessed value your county has placed on your home.
-When the value comes down, your bill comes down with it, for every year until the next reassessment.
+A property tax appeal challenges the assessed value your county placed on your home.
+When the value drops, your bill drops with it until the next reassessment.

 Property tax appeals exist because assessments get things wrong.
 Your county puts a dollar value on your home, multiplies it by the local rate, and that is your annual bill.
 When the value is too high, you pay too much.
 An appeal is the formal lever that brings an inflated value back to fair.